 Of course, if you don’t have that many glasses but like the look, you can start your own collection like Elsie from A Beautiful Mess.

-Colored glassware are usually easy to find at thrift stores, garage sales and even the Goodwill for a few cents per glass.
-(So it definitely qualifies for my list of home decorating ideas on a budget!)
+Colored glassware is usually easy to find at thrift stores, garage sales, flea markets and even the Goodwill for a few cents per glass.
+(It definitely doesn’t have to break the bank!)

 Organizing them by color and displaying them against a white background really makes the colors stand out.

-The next one of my low cost decorating ideas doesn’t cost anything at all.
+The next one of my budget interior design ideas doesn’t cost anything at all.
 Except maybe a meal or a case of beer if you need to get a friend or family member to help you.

 After we bought our first house, my ex-husband used to complain that I wanted to re-arrange the furniture at least once a week, and always after midnight.